Bribie Island, Queensland · Since 1984

 Connect Through Events

-Members enjoy the Harmony Raft-Up, BBQs, fishing excursions, and the beloved annual Christmas Lolly Drop — fostering real friendships along the canal.
+Members enjoy the Raft-Up, BBQs, fishing excursions, and the beloved annual Christmas Lolly Drop — fostering real friendships along the canal.

 Council Representation